brucefoster/figma-icons-sync/README.md

 });
 ```

-If you need to force re-fetch all the icons, pass `true` as the third argument:
+If you need to force re-fetch all the icons, pass `true` as the third argument to `sync`:
 ```javascript
 sync(
     'https://www.figma.com/file/71UBnODS8DUi06bjMlCH/UI-Kit?type=design&node-id=4909-11807',